joshdavidson/firework8s/README.md

 Would deploy Jackett from the cdk8s generated YAML to your Kubernetes cluster...

 ## Applications
-The following applications are included as yaml and cdk8s examples.
+The following applications are included as yaml examples.

 Name | Description | Website
 ------------ | ------------- | -------------